Reviving Karl Marx

 all experienced a critical restiveness in their most promising students, who

-The GOP is irrelevant to this group of young people.
+question if The GOP is irrelevant to this group of young people.
 The Democratic Party seems too afraid of the labels its opponents cast upon it to take the necessary decisive action to restore the opportunity that once was

 For the 46.5 million